Ann Marlowe

-Ann Rachel Marlowe is an American critic, journalist and writer working in New York City.
+Ann Rachel Marlowe (born 1958) is an American critic, journalist and writer working in New York City.

 Early years and education

 Ann Rachel Marlowe was born in Suffern, New York.
 In 1979, Marlowe received her B.A. in philosophy magna cum laude from Harvard University.
 From 1979 to 1980, she was Ph.D. student in the classical philosophy program at Harvard.
 Four years later, in 1984, she graduated with an MBA in finance from Columbia University.

 Career

 Marlowe published rock criticism in the early to mid-1990s in the Village Voice, LA Weekly, Artforum, and Spin.
 Her writing was influenced by the example of Greil Marcus in seeking a broader cultural context and often a political meaning for the bands she reviewed.

 Marlowe's first memoir, How To Stop Time: Heroin from A to Z, was widely reviewed and discussed in many online groups of drug users or recovering addicts.
 She contributes frequently to the op-ed pages of The Wall Street Journal and New York Post, mainly writing about Afghanistan and the US counterinsurgency there.
 She is one of 220 contributors of entries to A New Literary History of America (Harvard University Press, 2009), edited by Greil Marcus and Werner Sollors.
 Her entry explores the cultural significance of Linda Lovelace's 1980 memoir, Ordeal.

 Marlowe has also worked as a legal recruiter specializing in placing tax and pension lawyers since 1987, first for A-L Legal Search and since 1990 for herself.